 Even though most adults with the virus have minimal or mild symptoms, it can cause complications and even be fatal if a newborn becomes infected.

 A baby’s immune system won’t be fully developed for a while but during the first six weeks, it’s especially important for you to be careful about germs.
-When your child is a little older, they’ll need to be exposed to germs to build up their immune system.
-But the newborn stage is not the time for that, as their immune system is not fully developed.
+When your child is a little older, their immune systems will better be able to manage viruses.

 A baby’s immune system starts to mature when your baby is around three months old, so it may be okay for the grandparents to kiss your baby then.
 However, until your baby is fully vaccinated and their immune system is fully developed, it’s still important for visitors to stay away when they’re not feeling well.

-How to tell your grandparents not to kiss your baby without offending them
+How to tell grandparents not to kiss Baby

 One of the hardest parts of not allowing your child’s grandparents to kiss your baby is having to tell them how you feel.